Launch your LLC, corporation, or nonprofit starting at $0 + state fees

 Most importantly, both structures provide personal asset and legal protection for their owners or shareholders.
 In the event of serious unforeseen circumstances, this protection can be a great asset.
 Once the filing process is successfully completed, both types of corporations become stand-alone legal entities, completely separate from the individuals that own them.

 While both of these corporate structures have definite similarities, they also have some very important and notable differences.

-Taxes — S corps are eligible for pass-through taxation, which means that the tax implications of the business are reflected on the personal income of their owners.
+The S corp Taxes — S corps are eligible for pass-through taxation, which means that the tax implications of the business are reflected on the personal income of their owners.
 This is very similar to the way that LLCs are taxed.
 For many organizations, this is a benefit—owners can avoid being taxed twice (profits taxed first as the business’s income and again as personal income).

 Ownership — S corps trade their tax benefits for strict ownership restrictions.
 They are limited to only 100 owners (or shareholders), and these individuals must all be legal U.S. citizens.
 Trusts and other subsidiary companies are not eligible to become part of the ownership structure.
 This can be a serious limitation, depending on the nature of the business and how it plans on generating it is funding or financing.